Marshall Group: Postwar

+In 1992, Marshall bought AWD Trucks.
+Production in that subsidiary ended in 1998.

 Marshall Group has been a long-term partner of Bombardier Aerospace.
 During 1998, the company was appointed the first independent authorised service centre in Europe for the Bombardier Global Express long-range business jet.
 In mid 2000, Marshall became involved in the Global Express' manufacturing process, performing interior completions on behalf of Bombardier.
 During the 2010s, the firm's expertise with the type enabled it to perform extensive modifications of the airframe to produce customised special mission models for military customers.
 Marshall Aerospace has also performed the production of long range fuel tanks for various Boeing aircraft, including the Boeing 747-400ER and 777-200LR airliners, as well as the P-8 Poseidon multi-mission maritime aircraft.

 By 2012, the Marshall Group was reporting an annual turnover in excess of £1 billion and was employing nearly 4,500 staff.
 During the 2010s, the business made various moves to expand its footprint in commercial aviation, announcing its intention to establish Cambridge Airport as a primary hub for business aviation operations during 2012.
 In September 2013, Marshall purchased Hawker Beechcraft's services branch at Broughton, subsequently rebranding it Marshall Aviation Services as well as being appointed Hawker's distributor for the UK, Ireland and Scandinavia.
 That same year, the company also bought FlairJet, an air charter specialist.
 This move was part of Marshall's strategy to grow its charter fleet five-fold.
 At this time, Marshall Group was deliberately restructuring its business activities, particularly its sizable aerospace division.

 During late 2015, Marshall Group announced that, in response to a downturn in demand from the British armed forces, the firm intended to focus on its growing civilian activities, including the resumption of VIP aircraft conversion work to counteract this.
 During 2019, the company announced that was planning to relocate its headquarters from its historic home at Cambridge Airport over the coming decade, although it noted there was value in relocating to a nearby location, such as Cranfield Airport, Duxford Aerodrome and RAF Wyton.